BEST GAMING KEYBOARDS

 Closeup of a gaming keyboard.

-Keyboards come in full-size, tenkeyless (TKL; without a numbers pad), 65% (no function keys and numpad) and 60% (no function keys, arrow keys, and numpad) form factors.
+Keyboards come in full-size (100%), tenkeyless (TKL, without a numbers pad), compact TKL (TKL variants with less space between keys, 80% and 75%), 65% (no function keys and numpad) and 60% (no function keys, arrow keys, and numpad) form factors.

 If you have plenty of room on your desk, you can buy a full-size keyboard but if your priority is plenty of room to move your mouse or portability, then you should consider the smaller size formats.